 15. Mahjong

 Mahjong is another classic tile-based game that originated in China during the 19th century.
 It requires three to four players, depending on the game variation you choose to play.
-Expert gamers claim that this is a game of luck, skill, and strategy.
+Expert gamers claim this is a game of luck, skill, and strategy.

 If you are purchasing a Mahjong set for your seniors at home, we recommend selecting the one from Yellow Mountain Imports (link above).
 The same manufacturer also produces an American or Japanese set, so you have options.
 Whichever you prefer, the game helps to improve a person’s cognitive and social interaction skills.